How to Screw into a Stud

 2. Diameter: The diameter of the screw should provide enough support for your fixture, ensuring it remains securely in place.

-3. Thread Type: For wood studs, choose screws with coarse threads, as they provide better grip and hold.
+3. Thread Type: For wood studs, choose coarse-thread wood screws, as they provide better grip and hold than fine-thread screws made for metal or drywall alone.

 4. Material: Opt for screws made of durable materials like stainless steel or zinc-plated steel to prevent rust and corrosion.